 After Elizabeth Spooner’s death, Ellen and Mary Spooner traveled to Europe.
 They returned in 1909 and lived at The Westminster (southeast corner St. James and Trinity Place) and then spent the 1909-1910 winter season at 108 Marlborough.
 They then traveled to Europe again, returning in the fall of 1912.
 They lived at the Hotel Somerset during the 1912-1913 winter season, and then moved back to 381 Commonwealth.

 During the 1907-1908 winter season, 381 Commonwealth was the home of George Bridge Leighton and his wife, Charlotte (Kayser) Leighton.
 They previously had lived at 152 Commonwealth.
-They also maintained a home in Monadnock, New Hampshire.
+They also maintained a home in Dublin, New Hampshire, where he owned and operated Monadnock Farms.

 George Leighton was president of the Allegheny By-Products Coal Company, and previously had been president of the Los Angeles Terminal Railway and then of the Leighton & Howard Steel Company.
 The Leightons moved to 301 Berkeley by the 1908-1909 season.